Data Scientist vs Data Engineer: Major Differences

 The main job role of a data scientist is as follows:

-- Data collection and processing: Data scientists collect all types of data, whether structured or unstructured, from various sources and prepare them for analysis.
+- Data collection and processing: Data scientists collect different data types from various sources and prepare them for analysis.

 - Exploratory data analysis: Through statistical techniques and data visualisation, data scientists identify patterns in data, anomalies, if any, as well as relationships within the data.

-- Predictive modelling: They use machine learning algorithms to build models that can predict future outcomes based on historical data.
+- Predictive modelling: They use machine learning algorithms to build models that can predict future outcomes based on historic data.

 - Data-driven solution development: They help develop solutions that can complement the businesses in their decision-making processes.